Quasi-F-splittings in birational geometry: Preliminaries

 \begin{proof} {The latter implication is clear.
 Let us show the former one.
 Assume that $(X, \Delta)$ is sharply $F$-split, that is, $F^e \colon \MO_X \to F_*^e \MO_X(\rup{(p^e{-}1)\Delta})$ splits for some $e>0$.
 Recall that also $F^{en} \colon \MO_X \to F_*^{en} \MO_X(\rup{(p^{en}{-}1)\Delta})$ splits for any $n \in \Z_{>0}$ \cite[Proposition 3.8(b)]{schwedesmith10}.
 Fix $n \in \Z_{>0}$ and $\delta \in \Q$ {satisfying} $0<\delta <1$.
 Since the splitting of $F^d \colon \MO_X \to F_*^d \MO_X(\rdown{p^d \Delta})$ implies the splitting of $F^{d-1} \colon \MO_X \to F_*^{d-1} \MO_X(\rdown{p^{d-1} \Delta})$, it suffices to show that

 If $(p^{en}-1)\delta \in \Z$, then (\ref{e2-Fsplit}) holds by

 If $(p^{en}-1)\delta \not\in \Z$, then (\ref{e2-Fsplit}) follows from } \end{proof}

-The notion of a keen $F$-splitting is less common; the name has been suggested to us by Schwede and Smith (\cite{schwedesmithbook}).
+The notion of a keen $F$-splitting is less common; the name has been suggested to us by Schwede and Smith who are preparing a book on $F$-splitting.
+The notation is introduced by the paper \cite{Hara-Watanabe} and called strong $F$-purity in the paper.
 One big advantage of keen $F$-splitting is that it has good properties without the necessity of perturbing the coefficients to make $(p^e-1)\Delta$ integral.
 From our point of view, keen $F$-splitting is the notion that generalises well to log quasi-$F$-splittings.
 Since we do not work with powers of Frobenius, we also need to make the following definition.